netlabel/netlabel_tools/CONTRIBUTING.md

 	Signed-off-by: Random J Developer <random@developer.example.org>

-* Email Your Patch(es)
+## Post Your Patches Upstream

+The NetLabel Tools project accepts both GitHub pull requests and patches sent via the mailing list.
+GitHub pull requests are preferred.
+This sections below explain how to contribute via either method.
+Please read each step and perform all steps that apply to your chosen contribution method.

+### Submitting via Email

+Depending on how you decided to work with the code base and what tools you are using there are different ways to generate your patch(es).
+However, regardless of what tools you use, you should always generate your patches using the "unified" diff/patch format and the patches should always apply to the source tree using the following command from the top directory of the sources:

+	# patch -p1 < changes.patch

+If you are not using git, stacked git (stgit), or some other tool which can generate patch files for you automatically, you may find the following command helpful in generating patches, where "netlabel_tools.orig/" is the unmodified source code directory and "netlabel_tools/" is the source code directory with your changes:

+	# diff -purN netlabel_tools.orig/ netlabel_tools/

+When in doubt please generate your patch and try applying it to an unmodified copy of the sources; if it fails for you, it will fail for the rest of us.

 Finally, you will need to email your patches to the mailing list so they can be reviewed and potentially merged into the main repository.
 When sending patches to the mailing list it is important to send your email in text form, no HTML mail please, and ensure that your email client does not mangle your patches.
-It should be possible to save your raw email to disk and apply it directly to the NetLabel Tools source code; if that fails then you likely have a problem with your email client.
-When in doubt try a test first by sending yourself an email with your patch and attempting to apply the emailed patch to the repository; if it fails for you, it will fail for the rest of us trying to test your patch.
+It should be possible to save your raw email to disk and apply it directly to the source code; if that fails then you likely have a problem with your email client.
+When in doubt try a test first by sending yourself an email with your patch and attempting to apply the emailed patch to the source repository; if it fails for you, it will fail for the rest of us trying to test your patch and include it in the main source repository.

+### Submitting via GitHub

+See [this guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) if you've never done this before.